kevinmitamona/Happyhours-project/README.md

 # Happyhours-project
-This is a python webscraping project
+This is a python data collection using webscrapping technics